-Criteria for appointment decisions in the state administration (v\33\04)
+Criteria for appointment decisions in the state administration (v_33_04)

-Data source V-Dem Original variable v2stcritrecadm Name in dataset v_33_04 Definition Question: To what extent are appointment decisions in the state administration based on personal and political connections, as opposed to skills and merit?
-Responses: 0: All appointment decisions in the state administration are based on personal or political connections.
+Data source V-Dem Original variable v2stcritrecadm Name in data set v_33_04 Definition Question: To what extent are appointment decisions in the state administration based on personal and political connections, as opposed to skills and merit?
+Responses: 0.
+All appointment decisions in the state administration are based on personal or political connections.
 None are based on skills and merit.
-1: Most appointment decisions in the state administration are based on personal or political connections.
+1. Most appointment decisions in the state administration are based on personal or political connections.
 Only a few are based on skills and merit.
-2: Approximately half of the appointment decisions in the state administration are based on personal or political connections.
+2. Approximately half of the appointment decisions in the state administration are based on personal or political connections.
 Approximately half are based on skills and merit.
-3: Only few of the appointment decisions in the state administration are based on personal or political connections.
+3. Only few of the appointment decisions in the state administration are based on personal or political connections.
 Most appointment decisions are based on skills and merit.
-4: None of the appointment decisions in the state administration are based on personal or political connections.
+4. None of the appointment decisions in the state administration are based on personal or political connections.
 All are based on skills and merit.
-Clarification Appointment decisions include hiring, firing and promotion in the state administration.
+Clarification: Appointment decisions include hiring, firing and promotion in the state administration.
 Note that the question refers to the typical de facto (rather than de jure) situation obtaining in the state administration, excluding the armed forces.
 If there are large differences between different branches of the state administration or between top and lower level state administrators please try to consider the average when answering the question.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 3.
 Rule of Law 3.3.
 Predictable Enforcement Aggregation IRT to construct subattribute 3.3.
 Predictable Enforcement.
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Criteria for appointment decisions in the armed forces (v\33\05)
+Criteria for appointment decisions in the armed forces (v_33_05)